 A monthly housing allowance is paid to students as a monthly stipend based on the local basic allowance for housing (BAH) rate for E-5 with dependents.

-A child who became eligible before Jan.
-1, 2013, qualifies when they turn 18 years old, and can use benefits until they turn 33 years old.
+A child who turned 18 or graduated from high school before Jan.
+1, 2013, can use benefits until they turn 33 years old.

-A child who becomes eligible on or after Jan.
+A child who becomes eligible after Jan.
 1, 2013, has no time limit to use benefits.

 36 months if the first use of benefits was after Aug.
 1, 2018

 On March 8, 2006, Marine Gunnery Sgt.
-John D. Fry was killed in action while disarming an improvised explosive device (IED) in Anbar Province, Iraq.
+John D. Fry was killed in action while disarming an improvised explosive device (IED) in Anbar Province, Iraq, according to the VA.
 At 28 years old, he left behind his wife, Malia, and three young children.

-With her husband’s death, Malia did not know how she was going to pay to send her children to college.
-The Fry Scholarship came out of her efforts to honor her husband’s memory and sacrifice, and those have helped send hundreds of children of fallen service members to college and other postsecondary educational efforts.
+The Fry Scholarship came out of her efforts to honor her husband’s memory and sacrifice. and those have helped send hundreds of children of fallen service members to college and other postsecondary educational efforts.

 “He laid down his life so other Marines would be safe, and he did it willingly.”

 – Malia Fry, wife of John David Fry